bge-barcoding/gene_fetch/README.md

 ## Future Development
 - Add optional alignment of retrieved sequences
-- Enhance LRU caching for taxonomy lookups to reduce API calls
 - Further improve efficiency of record searching and selecting the longest sequence
 - Add support for additional genetic markers beyond the currently supported set